Henry2005Max/300-Days-Of-Code/README.md

 #  300 Days of Code Challenge

-Building 300 projects in 300 days to become a full-stack developer!
+Building 300 projects in 300 days to become a full-stack developer

 ## 📅 Challenge Timeline
 **Start Date:** Friday 6TH FEBRUARY 2026.